FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Description: full bibliographic citation for this related publication.
 - id_type
   - Type: string
-  - Description: type of digital identifier used for this publication, e.g., digital object identifier, DOI.
+  - Description: type of digital identifier used for this publication, e.g., digital object identifier (DOI).
 - id_number
   - Type: string
   - Description: identifier for the selected ID type.